abhicris/MovieFund/docs-site/README.md

 npm start
 ```

-This starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This starts a local development server at `http://localhost:3000`

 ### Build